Stories

 Everyone put in long hours, seven days a week in sweltering heat to fully repair damage and restore service in around five weeks, while making sure no further customers lost power including the town of Osoyoos.
 We estimate that our mitigation efforts saved up to $2.5 million in further damage.

 “It’s one thing to stare down the barrels of a catastrophic emergency and deal with it, but it’s a whole other thing to do so under these conditions,” expressed Brandon.
 “Everyone had each other’s back and we kept electricity flowing without a single injury.
-I couldn’t possibly be prouder of our teams.
-From our crews and internal teams across our organization, contractors, BC Wildfire Service, fire departments and the Osoyoos Indian Band, we couldn’t have done this without everyone’s help.
-I just want to say ‘thank you’.”
+I couldn’t possibly be prouder of our teams.”

 More about